MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbutton-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bSet*
- Se `TRUE`, il menu è allineato a destra.
-In caso contrario, il menu è allineato a sinistra
+ Se TRUE, il menu di scelta è allineata a destra.
+In caso contrario, il menu di scelta è allineata a sinistra

 ##  <a name="settext"></a>  CMFCRibbonButton::SetText